IR Information Latest Financial Highlights

 (JPY: Million)

-Consolidated net sales and operating profit for the first half of FY3/2026 exceeded the forecasts announced in August, with both reaching record highs
+Consolidated net sales and operating profit for the cumulative consolidated and stand-alone third quarter of FY3/2026 marked record highs

 Operating Profit